 The Fairfax-Falls Church Community Services Board (CSB) has a limited supply of free locking medication boxes and trigger locks that fit a wide variety of firearms.
 This regional "Lock and Talk Northern Virginia" safety program is a collaborative initiative of the Suicide Prevention Alliance of Northern Virginia (SPAN).

-Studies show that when firearms are accessible, individuals are more than three times likely to die by suicide and that the majority of people who suicide use firearms (61%) or poisons (19%).
-Limiting access to firearms and poisons (known as lethal means restriction) for a person in crisis is an essential strategy for preventing suicide.
+Studies show that when firearms are accessible, individuals are more than three times likely to die by suicide and that most of people who die by suicide use firearms (61%) or poisons (19%).
+An essential strategy for preventing suicide for a person in crisis is to limit access to firearms and poisons, including medications which can be misused.
+This is known as lethal means restriction, and it can also help prevent accidental drug overdoses.